-ABOUT THE MUSEUM
+ABOUT THE ART MUSEUM

-In 1947 Sid Richardson established a foundation for the purpose of supporting organizations that serve the people of Texas.
+In 1947 Sid Richardson established a foundation for the purpose of supporting not-for-profit organizations that serve the people of Texas.
 Throughout the years, the board of directors and staff have sought to fulfill his vision by providing grants primarily in the areas of education, health, human services and the arts and humanities.

 This Fort Worth art museum, which opened in 1982, is located in historic Sundance Square, an area of restored buildings in downtown Fort Worth.
 The site was chosen by the Foundation trustees both for its convenience to downtown visitors and workers and for the historic atmosphere of the area.
 With an annual attendance numbering over 30,000 annually, visitors come from all 50 states and over 53 foreign countries.